upadhyaymeet/react-food/README.md

 - update the fetch data.
 - Shimmer UI and loader to see animate the data is load.
 - ternary operator .
+- detailed about useState.
+- Learn about login and logout button

 ## Refrences